MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/rebase.md

 $ git pull --rebase origin master
 ```

-Warning - thast last one this may alter the history of your feature branch.
+Warning - that last one above this may alter the history of your feature branch.
 So you'll have to do a force push.
 And other machines with the branch checked out will have to deal with differeing histories such as deleting and recreating the branch on that machine.

+Similarly, you can rebase your fork's feature branch or master branch on the original upstream repo's master, but changing `origin` to `upstream` above.

 ### Using rebase subcommand